truenas/middleware/docs/userguide/freenas_storage.rst

 Volumes
 -------

-One of the first tasks when configuring a NAS is to properly configure the storage disk(s).
 The "Volumes" section of the FreeNAS® graphical interface can be used to format ZFS pools, import a disk in order to copy its data into an existing pool, or import an existing UFS volume or ZFS pool.
+It can also be used to create ZFS datasets and zvols and to manage their permissions.

 .. note:: in ZFS terminology, the storage that is managed by ZFS is referred to as a pool.
 The FreeNAS® graphical interface uses the term volume to refer to either a UFS volume or a ZFS pool.